 Wikipedia Definition: The word ‘atoll’ originates from the Dhivehi (an Indo-Aryan language spoken in the Maldives) word ‘atholhu’.
 Its first recorded use in English was in 1625.
 The term was popularised by Charles Darwin, in his Origin of Species, and described an “atoll” as a subset in a special class of island surrounded by coral reef(s).

-Above: Brain Coral, aerial photo of ‘The Eye of the Maldive Islands’ by Yann Arthus-Bertrand, and outline proposal designs prepared by Ian Banks for Hodaafushi Golf & Island Resort, Maldives for Voyages Maldives: 2004
+Above: Brain Coral, aerial photo of ‘The Eye of the Maldive Islands’ by Yann Arthus-Bertrand, and outline proposal designs for an eco-tourism resort prepared by Ian Banks for Hodaafushi Golf & Island Resort, Maldives for Voyages Maldives: 2004

-The evolution from a more traditionally named architecture firm previously called Ian Banks Associates into a collective architecture + art collaborative called Atoll, was made over 17 years ago in January 2005.
-The name was changed to launch a more hybrid form of practice, following a 4-year sabatical at Arts Council England acting as their NW Public Art & Architecture Officer.
-The name partly alludes to the occasional Maldivian focus of recurring work, but more importantly, in recognition of the growth of more artistic, holistic collaborative work in sustainable regeneration and place-making.
-Ian Banks is anyway inextricably linked to Maldives, having lived and practiced as an architect there for two spells totalling 4 years, between 1986 and 1992.
-He is also married to a Maldivian and a registered Maldivian Citizen.
+The evolution from a more traditionally named architecture firm previously called Ian Banks Associates into a deliberately ‘micro’ and ‘collective’ architecture + art collaborative called Atoll, was made nearly 20 years ago in January 2005.
+The name was changed to launch a far more hybrid form of practice, following a 4-year sabbatical at Arts Council England acting as their NW Public Art & Architecture Officer.
+The name partly alludes to the occasional Maldivian focus of recurring work, but more importantly, in recognition of valuing ever-more artistic, holistic collaborative work in sustainable regeneration and place-making.
+Ian Banks is anyway inextricably linked to the Maldives, having lived and practiced as an architect there for two spells totalling 4 years, between 1986 and 1992.
+He is also married to a Maldivian and actually a registered Maldivian Citizen.
 The Maldivian Dhivehi language is spoken by no more than 340,000 native-speakers world-wide (c.
-2012), and the term atoll is the country’s only Dhivehi word that has made it into common English usage.
+2012), and the term atoll is the country’s only Dhivehi word that has made it into common English usage – so far.

-Above: Sustainable Tourist Island concept model: Lakshadweep Islands, India designed by Ian Banks for Jetan Travel Service: 1991
+Above: Sustainable Eco-Tourist Island concept model: Lakshadweep Islands, India designed by Ian Banks for Jetan Travel Service: 1991

 The slow growth of diverse coral communities onto extinct volcano rims helps form the structure of atolls (and hence eventually the islands, and supported life-forms upon these).
 The myriad of diverse organisms making up such reefs, then provide the critical building-blocks, that can be seen as a metaphor for both the continual potential and the peril associated with such fragile communities – ones that no matter how remote and microscopic, are inextricably linked to the industrialised world and its global concerns about all aspects of what is true ‘sustainability’.
 As such, the name of Atoll was felt to be a fitting and evocative name to help symbolise the sustainable ambition for this new architecture + art collaborative.